daniel-samson/daniel-samson/README.md

 - 👋 Hi, I’m @daniel-samson
-- 👀 I’m interested in Deno, NodeJS and Rust.
+- 👀 I’m interested in Deno, NodeJS, React, NestJS and Rust.

 <!---
 daniel-samson/daniel-samson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.